Neighborhood Traffic Calming

 Step 2: STUDY AND EVALUATION

-Once a qualified petition is received, City staff will initiate a traffic study to measure vehicle volume and speeds over a 72-hour period.
-The city’s Traffic Engineer will review the data and current roadway conditions.
+Once a qualified petition is received and traffic monitoring is available, the Police Department will initiate a traffic calming study to measure vehicle volume and speeds over a 2-week period.
+The Police Department, Department of Public Works, City’s consulting Traffic Engineer will review the data and current roadway conditions.
 If speeds or volumes meet the criteria for traffic calming, staff will review the street section and propose a set of traffic calming measures that may be safely implemented.
+These measures will be tested, first with traffic cones for 2-3 months, then with markers for 3-4 months.
+If speed is reduced significantly, then permanent changes will be proposed.
+If speeds or volumes do not meet the criteria for traffic calming, staff will notify the petitioner, thus ending the process.

 Step 3: NEIGHBORHOOD MEETING

-Staff will review the traffic study with residents of the street and describe possible remedies at a neighborhood meeting.
+Staff will review the traffic calming study and test results with residents of the street and describe possible remedies at a neighborhood meeting.
 This provides an opportunity for residents to ask questions of staff and discuss solutions with their neighbors.
 The goal of the meeting is to determine whether there is support from the neighborhood to pursue any of the measures proposed by staff.
+Note that if it is determined that an improvement is necessary to improve safety, rather than calm traffic, the City may unilaterally implement the improvement without requisite support from the neighborhood.

 Step 4: NEIGHBORHOOD SURVEY